Oneflow-Inc/oneflow-documentation/en/docs/basics/08_nn_graph.md

 ### Save of Graph and Load Model Paramters

-Graph reuses the network parameters of the Module, so Graph could reuse the `save` and `load` interfaces of Module.
+Graph reuses the network parameters of the Module, such as the `save` and `load` interfaces.
 For more information, you can refer to [Model saving and loading](./07_model_load_save.md).

 If you want to save the trained model parameters of the above `graph_mobile_net_v2`, you can actually save its Module (`model` obtained by `model = flowvision.models.mobilenet_v2().to(DEVICE)` before).